alabaganne/ReactFirebaseCalendarChallenge/README.md

 - the `handleDeleteEvent()` on the `Event.js` file for some unknown reason is called automatically when the component mounts.

 ### Installation
-After cloning the project and moving to its directory, run the following commands:
-`npm install && npm start`
+After cloning the project and moving to its directory, run this command `npm install && npm start`